 Where do they go from here?
 It’s clearly much more than having an exciting theme park.
 They need to rebuild trust and raise the bar on all safety standards.

 Yes, you’re right.
-So, the temptation for a board or a management is going to say, “We need to get another exciting theme park going as quickly as possible,” but that actually isn’t the objective.
+So, the temptation for a board or management is going to say, “We need to get another exciting theme park going as quickly as possible,” but that actually isn’t the objective.
 It can’t be the objective in this situation.
 At least not from a communications point of view.

-To get more excitement kids want risk and with more excitement comes less profitability.
-So, there’s these always these three competing objectives and the difficulty that the management and board will have here is there’ll be a tug of war between doing what is right ethically and what the lawyers and some directors want.
+To get more excitement kids want to risk and with more excitement comes less profitability.
+So, there’s always these three competing objectives and the difficulty that the management and board will have here is there’ll be a tug of war between doing what is right ethically and what the lawyers and some directors want.